robcarv/robcarv/README.md

 # 🇮🇪 **Hey there!
 I'm Robert**
 *(aka @chch_changes in the land of leprechauns and broken code)*
-🛠️ Full-time back-end wizard | Part-time problem crusher 💼 Currently solving puzzles at a company that starts with I and ends with M (spoiler: it's 🟦🟡)
+🛠️ Full-time developer and automation engineer  wizard | Part-time problem crusher 💼 Currently solving puzzles at a company that starts with I and ends with M (spoiler: it's 🟦🟡)

 ---